Skip navigation

 Introduction

-A trademark (spelt "trade mark" in the UK) is a registered brand element which is often a word, phrase, or logo that identifies a product or service that distinguishes it from those of other manufacturers.
-Trademarks are important because they allow consumers to know what they are buying and help businesses to identify and protect their products.
+A trade mark is a registered brand element which is often a word, phrase, or logo that identifies a product or service that distinguishes it from those of other manufacturers.
+Trade marks are important because they allow consumers to know what they are buying and help businesses to identify and protect their products.

 • McDonald's